-14 best aviation museums around the world
+World's best aviation museums

 In the early years, a SPAD XIII and Caproni CA 36 bomber are on display.

-In the World War II gallery, there's the B-17F "Memphis Belle," the first U.S. Army heavy bomber to complete 25 missions over Europe and return stateside with its crew intact.
+In the World War II gallery, there's the B-17F "Memphis Belle," the first US Army heavy bomber to complete 25 missions over Europe and return stateside with its crew intact.
 It was the inspiration for the 1990 film of the same name.

 The keystone of the museum's presidential gallery is the Boeing VC-137C.
 Known as SAM (Special Air Mission) 26000, it was the aircraft serving as Air Force One the day president John F. Kennedy was shot.

-2. Imperial War Museum Duxford
+Imperial War Museum Duxford, Duxford, UK

-Once a British Royal Air Force station, the museum at Duxford is often mentioned in "best aviation museums" lists, and is particularly noteworthy for its world-leading collection of WWII planes.
+Once a British Royal Air Force station, the museum at Duxford is particularly noteworthy for its world-leading collection of WWII planes.

 "The thing that makes this place is, firstly, atmosphere; an original WWI and WWII military airfield that is now a living museum," says aviation author and researcher Andy Saunders.

-Note: This story was originally published in 2014 and has been updated and expanded.